nopphons/cs186/hw4/README.md

 # Homework 4: Joins in Spark

-In this assignment you'll implement two different types of joins in [Apache Spark](http://spark.apache.org).
+In this assignment you'll implement two different types of joins in [Apache Spark](http://spark.apache.org) -- one fairly traditional, the other a bit unusual.
 This will require you to employ key concepts of the join algorithms that we have covered in the course in order to implement more novel joins.
 You will also get more practice with Scala to further cement your knowledge of the language.

 This assignment is due **Friday, March 20th at 11:59 PM** and is worth **10% of your final grade**.
 This project is an excellent opportunity to collaborate, and we'll require that you complete it with your partners from HW2.